samuelaguilera/fresh-forms-for-gravity/readme.txt

 * **ACF** fields of type Text, Text Area, and WYSIWYG. **Disabled by default**, please see FAQ for more details.
 * **Beaver Builder**.
 It will detect Gravity Forms shortcodes added to a Text Editor module.
 * [Ultimate Addons for Beaver Builder](https://wordpress.org/plugins/ultimate-addons-for-beaver-builder-lite/) Gravity Forms Styler module.
+* **WPBakery Page Builder**.
+The following elements has been proven to work: "Gravity Form", Text Block.
+Other elements could work too, but not tested.

 If you're not using any of the above embedding methods you can still use Fresh Forms with a filter to pass the ID number of the posts where you want to run Fresh forms.
 You can also make Fresh Forms to add a cookie when a form is detected to use this cookie as a way to skip caching for hosts using Varnish based caching.
 Please see FAQ for more details.